gianpierodiblasi/LogicalCircuit/README.md

 - the *(top, left)* parameters represent the position of the logical operator
 - the *symbolPath* parameter is the Path2D object representing the node
 - the *symbolSize* parameter is the size of the *symbolPath* containing rectangle
-- the *knobPath* parameter is the Path2D of the knob used to connect the nodes
+- the *knobPath*, *fromKnobPath* and *outputKnobPath* parameters are the Path2Ds of the knobs used to connect the nodes
-- the *knobCenter* parameter is the center of the knob used to connect the nodes
+- the *knobCenter*, *fromKnobCenter* and *outputKnobCenter* parameters are the centers of the knobs used to connect the nodes

 #### constructor
 The constructor can be used to create a new *LogicalCircuitUI* as follows: